17 Apr 5 easy exercises to relieve lower back pain

 Bird Dog: Reducing back pain

-If you want to really target your lower back pain, the Bird Dog is a great exercise regardless of your ability.
+If you want to really target and reduce your lower back pain, the Bird Dog is a great exercise regardless of your ability.

 Begin on all fours with your hands directly beneath your shoulders and your knees placed right below your hips.
 Keep your back straight, tighten your abdominals, take a deep breath and extend one of your arms and the opposite leg.
 For example, you would lift your right arm with your left leg.